WalkerCodeRanger/semver/PublishingRelease.md

 1. Create a release from the tag on github.
    * Write up the changes in that version.
    * Attach the nupkg and snupkg files to the release in github.
-2. Merge the `vX.Y.Z-readme` branch into `master`.
-3. Create a new `vX.Y.Z-readme` branch for the next version.
+2. Create a new `vX.Y.Z-readme` branch for the next version.
-4. Mark the milestone, and any included issues, done with the current date.
+3. Mark the milestone, and any included issues, done with the current date.
-5. Update the `PublicAPI` files to reflect the newly published APIs
+4. Update the `PublicAPI` files to reflect the newly published APIs
-6. Update the benchmark to reference the new version as the previous version.
+5. Update the benchmark to reference the new version as the previous version.